rackerlabs/support-how-to/content/dedicated-hosting/Net-Device-Reboot-Button-FAQ.md

 product_url: dedicated-hosting
 ---

-The MyRackspace Portal now has a new Reboot Appliance option for Net Devices.
+The MyRackspace Portal now has a new "Reboot Appliance" option for Net Devices.
 This reboot button gives you the control and flexibility to reboot your network appliance during a maintenance window that best fits your business needs.
-This Reboot Appliance option will also be used in the event of security vulnerabilities of your Net Device(s).
-In this event,  Rackspace will prestage patched versions of software code so that you can reboot and upgrade the code version of your Net Device at will.
+It can also be used in the event of security vulnerabilities of your Net Device(s).
+In this event,  Rackspace will pre-stage patched versions of software code so that you can reboot and upgrade the code version of your Net Device at will.

 ### General